IBM/couchbackup/README.md

 ## What is shallow mode?

-When you run `couchbackup` with `--shallow true` a simpler backup is performed, only backing up the winning revisions of the database.
+When you run `couchbackup` with `--mode shallow` a simpler backup is performed, only backing up the winning revisions of the database.
 No revision tokens are saved and any conflicting revisions are ignored.
 This is a faster, but less complete backup.
 Shallow backups cannot be resumed because they do not produce a log file.